Best Project Management Software for Construction in 2026

 3. Stagnant Productivity Despite Rising Complexity

-Even as projects grow larger and more complex, smart cities, high-rises, sustainable builds, productivity in construction has barely moved in 20 years.
+Even as projects grow larger and more complex, smart cities, high-rises, sustainable builds, productivity tools in construction has barely moved in 20 years.
 Manual approvals and email-heavy processes still dominate, with teams wasting hours on approvals, updates, and design clarifications.

 While tools exist to automate routine processes, most firms continue to rely on human patchwork, which increases risk and drains efficiency.